 Tooth decay almost always starts with angry red gums.
 Your cat’s gums should look pink and healthy, not irritated and sore.
-An important part of looking after your pet’s teeth is to massage its gums to stimulate good oral health.
+An important part of providing your cat with the best dental care is to massage their gums to stimulate good oral health.
 Paying attention to your cat’s gums now will help prevent plaque and tooth decay down the track.

 It’s important to feed your cat good quality dry food as this promotes mechanical cleaning and helps protect their teeth from plaque and tartar.
 If your cat eats mostly wet food then there’s no physical abrasion when they chew.
 Over time, a diet of wet foods alone can lead to gingivitis and even loose teeth.
 In addition, there are a range of cat dental care products including dental sprays and water additives that can be added to your cat’s food or water bowls to clean your cat’s teeth and encourage oral hygiene.

 Not only are treats a delicious reward for your pet, they can also be used to clean your cat’s teeth.
 Dental treats are formulated with a texture that helps to scrub your cat’s teeth as they chew, preventing plaque and tartar from building up.
 Further, the ingredients contain essential vitamins and minerals that benefit your cat’s health and promote fresh breath.
 While dental treats should not solely be relied on for dental hygiene, they are a useful addition to your cat’s home dental care program.

 Vets are experts are checking the mouth, teeth and gums of pet cats.
 “We talk to the owners and share advice on how to manage their cat’s teeth at home, or how to clean their teeth or change their diet.
 If it’s something that might need a dental scale and polish or tooth extraction then we would provide an estimate for the surgery and any specific recommendations for that cat and go from there,” says Dr Tessa Jongejans from Greencross Vets Mortdale.